vuxcode/pr1-project-Josefin-animation/time-report.md

 >2025-11-28 struggling how to picture it in my mind in how i should format the if statements for the dialogue arrays.

+>2025-12-01, it feels overwhelming but needs to be done, need to do the if statements for ther buttons.
+10:55
+30 min

+aprox 8h?

 # "Budget" 30 hours, 3-4 hours per week